cap-js/docs/plugins/index.md

 ## Notifications

-The Notifications plugin provides integration with the [SAP Alert Notifications](https://discovery-center.cloud.sap/serviceCatalog/alert-notification) service to send notifications via email, Slack, Microsoft Teams, or SAP Fiori notifications.
+The Notifications plugin provides support for publishing business notifications in SAP Build WorkZone.
 The client is implemented as a CAP service, which gives us a very simple programmatic API:

 ```js
 let alert = await cds.connect.to ('notifications')